brpaz/hawkeye/README.md

 ## Install

-For now only "setup.py" is supported.
+For now the only way to install this application is installing from source.
 I would like to provide flatpak, snap, deb support in the future.
 If you know how to package Python apps in these formats, PRs are welcome ;)

 ```python setup.py install```